 Apparent size of IC 1780The following table reports IC 1780 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 1780 is a visual representation of it.

 The image below is a photograph of IC 1780 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1780 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1780 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1780 - Lenticular Galaxy in Aries is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1780 - Lenticular Galaxy in Aries in the Hubble de Vaucouleurs sequence.